buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 The Mercurial step takes the following arguments:

 ``repourl``
-   (required unless ``baseURL`` is provided): the URL at which the Mercurial source repository is available.
+   where the Mercurial source repository is available.

-``baseURL``
-   (required unless ``repourl`` is provided): the base repository URL, to which a branch name will be appended.
-It should probably end in a slash.

 ``defaultBranch``
-   (allowed if and only if ``baseURL`` is provided): this specifies the name of the branch to use when a Build does not provide one of its own.
-This will be appended to ``baseURL`` to create the string that will be passed to the ``hg clone`` command.
+   this specifies the name of the branch to use when a Build does not provide one of its own.
+This will be appended to ``re`` to create the string that will be passed to the ``hg clone`` command.

 ``branchType``
-   either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the ``baseURL`` or the branch is a mercurial named branch and can be found within the ``repourl``.
+   either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the ``repourl`` or the branch is a mercurial named branch and can be found within the ``repourl``.

 ``clobberOnBranchChange``